-Courses in this subarea shall draw upon, integrate, apply, and extend knowledge and skills previously acquired in subareas C.1 and C.2.
-Completion of subarea C.1 shall be required as a prerequisite for all courses in C.3 a.
-The learning goals for subarea C.3.a include the learning goals for subarea C.1.
-In addition, students taking courses in subarea C.3.a shall:
+Courses in this subarea shall draw upon, integrate, apply, and extend knowledge and skills previously acquired in subareas C.1 and/or C.2.
+Although courses approved for C.3 will typically meet either the goals for Exploration in the Arts or Explorations in the Humanities, some interdisciplinary courses may draw upon the learning goals from both areas.
+Completion of appropriate courses in subarea C.1 and/or C.2 shall be required as a prerequisite for all courses in C.3.
+The learning goals for subarea C.3 include the learning goals for subareas C.1 and/or C.2.